 Our take: The 1.5% cash isn’t the best available, but it’s a strong offer when you consider the bonus categories and other features the card offers.

 What you’ll get: You can redeem the points you earn with Chase Freedom Unlimited® for cash back with no minimum — either as a statement credit or direct deposit to an eligible bank account.
 Some of the other redemption options include purchasing gift cards, paying for eligible Amazon orders or booking travel through the Chase Ultimate Rewards® portal.

 Our take: These redemption options generally value your points at a penny each — though Amazon purchases offer a subpar 0.8 cents per point.
-But depending on how you redeem, some travel options may be worth up to 1.71 cents per point, according to Credit Karma’s point valuations.
 Learn more about redeeming points in our guide to Chase Ultimate Rewards®.

 Points don’t expire

 What you’ll get: The points you earn don’t expire as long as you meet specific circumstances.
 You must keep your account open and in good standing.
 If your account is closed because of misuse, fraud, failure to pay or bankruptcy, you lose all of the points you’ve accumulated.

 Our take: Having rewards that don’t expire gives you one less thing to worry about when managing your card and rewards.

 Partner benefits with DoorDash and Lyft